noriakis/software/docs/wcGeneSummary/03-custom-usage.md

 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the
 #> existing scale.
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette YlGn is 9
+#> Returning the palette you asked for with that many colors
 #> Scale for size is already present.
 #> Adding another scale for size, which will replace the
 #> existing scale.
+#> border is set to FALSE as bg.colour is not NULL
 ```

 <img src="03-custom-usage_files/figure-html/decoword-1.png" width="100%" style="display: block; margin: auto;" />